 Ayodhya hearing: Muslim side changed track, counsel for Ram Lalla tells SC

-New Delhi, Aug 20: Arguments have commenced in the Supreme Court on the Ayodhya case.
+New Delhi, Aug 20: Hearing on the Ayodhya case will continue tomorrow in the Supreme Court.

-Senior advocate C S Vaidyanathan, appearing for deity Ram Lalla Virajman began arguments on the evidence on a pre-existence of a religious structure where the Babri Masjid later stood.
+Senior advocate C S Vaidyanathan, appearing for deity Ram Lalla Virajman began arguments on Tuesday on the evidence on a pre-existence of a religious structure where the Babri Masjid later stood.

-He said that the Muslim side changed their tracks during the course of the proceedings earlier.
-Initially, he said that the Muslim side maintained there was nothing beneath the Babri mosque, but later claimed that the structures found were Islamic.

 Ayodhya: How Ram Lalla, a deity and minor is fighting the case as a juristic person